aprameyap/nifty-0dte-vrp/README.md

 **+0.148 R²** on Nifty and **+0.067** on BankNifty — the regime signal is genuinely additive, not redundant with intraday price action.

-A CatBoost sweep over 12 candidate features (multi-window RV, jump indicators, time-of-day, prior expiry RV, etc.) confirmed that only these two features carry real out-of-sample signal — everything else was noise.
-That's what motivates collapsing to a closed-form, two-feature log-linear model instead of shipping a black box.
+Post a CatBoost sweep over 12 candidate features (multi-window RV, jump indicators, time-of-day, prior expiry RV, etc.), two features were isolated to be fit into the OLS model.

 <p align="center">
   <img src="./banknifty_diag.png" width="90%" alt="BankNifty diagnostics: VIX-tercile scatter, OOS walk-forward fit, residual distribution">